KeremErkut/AlgorithmLecture2024-25/README.md

 - **isAccessGranted()**: Determines if access is granted based on conditions 🛡️

 ---
+##  AnimalSpeakingGreeting 🐾

+This program prints a cute animal drawing with a greeting message 🐱🎉.

+### Key Method:
+- **drawAnimal()**: Prints a simple ASCII art of an animal and a greeting message 🙀

+---

+## CiftlikciKeremAverageSnowFall ❄️

+This program calculates the average snowfall for five months (November to March) based on user input 🌨️.

+### Steps:
+1. Takes input for snowfall values from the user using `JOptionPane` 📥
+2. Converts the input to `Double` values 🧮
+3. Calculates and displays the average snowfall 🏔️

+---

 ## 🚀 **Conclusion**

 This repository showcases a series of programs that focus on fundamental programming concepts such as loops, conditionals, recursion, and user input.
 These projects helped me develop a strong foundation in Java and its applications.